 It’s okay to drink the coffee directly out of the blender, but I find it tastes a little “thick” from the date and cocoa sediments.
 I like to strain the concentrate through a nut milk bag (cheesecloth would work).

-Use this Coffee Concentrate to Blend your Perfect Beverage
+Use this Coffee Concentrate to Blend your Perfect Iced Coffee

 What milk do you enjoy in your coffee?
 There is a plus to each of the different options!

-⭐️ Regular Milk: Great if you can tolerate it because it adds protein!
+⭐️ Regular Milk: Fine if you can tolerate it because it adds protein!

 ⭐️Almond Milk: My “milk” of choice – low in calories, and still very creamy!

 ⭐️NutPods Coconut/Almond Coffee Creamer: I ADORE this — a pricier option, but lower calories and just as rich as coconut milk.
 Costco recently starting carrying it and it brings the price down considerably.

 Depending on which option you choose, you could save quite a bit on your coffee habit!